Jack Cowie: The 1937 England tour

 Cowie picked up an injury in the next match against Surrey, and then missed a week's cricket.
 He returned to the team for the match with Essex and took three for 56 and five for 66, though he was overshadowed by Jack Dunning, who took 10 wickets in the game.
 In the two-day non-first-class match against Sir Julien Cahn's XI which followed, Cowie himself took 10 wickets, with five in each innings.

 The third Test match at The Oval was badly affected by rain and was Cowie's least successful of the summer.
 Nevertheless, he took three of the seven England wickets to fall in the first innings, finishing the series with 19 wickets at an average of 20.78 runs per wicket.
 The second most successful New Zealand bowler was Giff Vivian, and he took only eight wickets, and this was also the tally for the highest England wicket-takers in the series.

 Cowie maintained his good form through the remaining first-class matches of the tour.
 He took eight wickets in the match, including five for 36 in the second innings, against Combined Services; then five in the game with Hampshire and seven in both the Kent and Sussex matches.
 There were seven further wickets in the Folkestone festival match against "An England XI", the first of which was Cowie's 100th wicket of the season.
 And in the final game in England, against H. D. G. Leveson Gower's XI at Scarborough, he made 36 out of a ninth wicket stand of 74 with Tom Lowry, the highest score of his career so far.

 There was a (very) short codicil to the New Zealanders tour of England: a first-class match against Ireland in Dublin.
 The match lasted only a single day, the first one-day finish in a first-class game for 12 years.
-Cowie took no wickets in the first Irish innings, when the home side was all out for 79; the New Zealanders replied with just 64.
+Cowie took no wickets in the first Irish innings, when the home team was all out for 79; the New Zealanders replied with just 64.
 Ireland's second innings was disastrous: only three batsmen made any runs at all and of the total of 30, 10 were extras.
 Cowie bowled eight overs, conceded only three singles in them, and finished with figures of six wickets for three runs, which proved the best of his whole first-class career.
 He was, said Wisden, "well-nigh unplayable".